-If you live in a milder climate, these are overkill.
-And for sure, these things are massive on the feet (the pair weighs 7 pounds).
-But if you’re looking for the ultimate cold-winter snow boot, or a boot that works during long periods of inactivity in the cold, the Baffin Snow Monster will keep you warm and cozy through it all.
+The profile is massive underfoot, but the 3.5-pound boot doesn’t collect crud and feels lighter than it looks.
+If you’re looking for the ultimate cold-winter snow boot, or a boot that works during long periods of inactivity in the cold, the Baffin Control Max will keep you warm and cozy through it all.

 Best Budget: Kamik Nation Plus

-The soles have a lot of traction for a snow boot — much more than Sorel’s venerable Pac Boot.
+The Nation Plus soles have a lot of traction for a snow boot — much more than Sorel’s venerable Pac Boot.
 Paired with its flex and snug lacing system, we found the boot helps you navigate ice and deep snow more easily than Sorels, too.

-The list price is $125, but we’ve found these on sale for as low as $60.
+The list price is $90, but we’ve found these on sale for as low as $60.
 If you are looking for a sturdy, cold-weather boot for occasional use, this one is a no-brainer.

-Whether chopping wood or walking the dog, these boots will keep you warm and dry through it all.
-These bad boys are rated to -70 degrees F (-57 degrees C) and will keep your feet dry through the sloppiest of conditions.
+When the mercury drops but winter chores pile up, it’s time for a full-on snow boot.
+Whether chopping wood or walking the dog, the neoprene Bogs Bozeman boots ($150) are rated to -72 degrees F and will keep your feet warm and dry through the sloppiest of conditions.
 The cushioned sole offers excellent rebound and makes for a comfortable all-day boot.

 Buyer’s Guide: How to Choose the Best Winter Boots for Men